Randy Pangalila

-Randy Dionisius Pangalila (born 19 October 1990) is an Indonesian actor.
+Randy Dionisius Pangalila (born 19 October 1990) is an Indonesian actor and singer.
 He is known for his role as Tristan in the Indonesian soap opera Cinta Fitri.

-Randy is the second child of Belle Pangalila and Lisa Pangalila.
-He is of Manado, Dutch, and Javanese descent.
+Randy is the second child of E. H. A Pangalila and Lisa Pangalila.
+He is of Minahasan, Dutch, and Javanese descent.

 Randy married Canadian woman Chelsey Frank on 19 January 2019.
 Randy and Chelsey welcomed their first child, a daughter, on 24 March 2021.